Slugger70/tutorials/docs/modules/velvet/index.md

 **Now copy the relevant data back into the k-mer spreadsheet on your line.**

 Along with the demonstrator, have a look at the effect of the k-mer size on the output metrics of the assembly.
 Note that there are local maxima and minima in the charts.
-In next week's lecture, this will be discussed in detail.
+What do you think is happening here?
+Why is the value of k (the k-mer size) having an effect? <!--In next week's lecture, this will be discussed in detail. -->

 ## Assembly with Velvet Optimiser